Trusted WordPress tutorials, when you need them most.

 Default Comment Form Classes

 Comments are the engagement hub for many WordPress websites.
-Styling them helps you provide users a cleaner more engaging experience.
+Styling them helps you provide users with a cleaner, more engaging experience.

-WordPress adds the following default CSS classes to help theme developers style comment area.
+WordPress adds the following default CSS classes to help theme developers style comment areas.

 /*Comment Output*/